Verinite-Deepti/Docker/README.md

 - **Network**: The backend service is part of the `app-network` bridge network.

 ### 3. **MySQL Database** (`mysql`)
-This service runs a MySQL database with persistent storage for the backend application.

-#### Configuration:
 - **Image**: Uses the `mysql:8.0` Docker image.
 - **Environment Variables**:
   - **MYSQL_ROOT_PASSWORD**: The password for the MySQL root user (`Verinite@123`).